Skip to main content

 console.log('res', res);

-This will generate the finalized signature of the transaction which will be now valid for broadcast:
+This will generate the finalized transaction signature, which is now valid for broadcast:

 res {